cruso003/conduit/docs/architecture.md

-# TurboX Architecture
+# Conduit Architecture

-This document explains the internal architecture of TurboX.
+This document explains the internal architecture of Conduit.

 ## Overview

 ```
 ┌─────────────────────────────────────────────────────────┐
-│                     TurboX Server                       │
+│                     Conduit Server                       │
 ├─────────────────────────────────────────────────────────┤
 │                                                         │
 │  ┌──────────────┐  ┌──────────────┐  ┌─────────────┐  │